Massimo Busacca

-Massimo Busacca (born 6 February 1969) is a Swiss former football referee, who is FIFA Director of Refereeing, overseeing the protection of football’s core values and the continuous improvement of the game through the development of match officials and referee coaches.
+Massimo Busacca (born 6 February 1969) is a Swiss former football referee, who is FIFA Director of Refereeing, overseeing the protection of football's core values and the continuous improvement of the game through the development of match officials and referee coaches.
 He lives in Monte Carasso, Ticino, Switzerland, near Bellinzona.

 Early life

 Busacca was born in Bellinzona, Switzerland, to Italian parents from Sicily.
 Busacca used to play football in a lower division in Ticino.
 After a successful career as a top referee he became Head of FIFA Refereeing in July 2011.

 Career

+Club

 Busacca was a Swiss Super League Referee from 1996 to 2011 and a FIFA referee from 1999 to 2011.

 In 2006, Busacca refereed the Swiss championship-deciding match at St. Jakob-Park, between FC Basel and FC Zurich that resulted in the 2006 Basel Hooligan Incident.

 Busacca took charge of the 2007 UEFA Cup Final at Hampden Park on 16 May, one of the biggest appointments for a UEFA referee.
-Busacca sent off RCD Espanyol midfielder Moisés Hurtado for a second bookable offence during the match.
+In the 68th minute Busacca sent off RCD Espanyol midfielder Moisés Hurtado for a second bookable offence during the match.
+Sevilla won the match 3–1 on penalties following a 2–2 draw.